Playing for Change: Playing For Change Foundation

 In 2011, the Playing For Change Foundation established an annual Playing For Change Day.
 The goal of Playing For Change Day is to "unite a global community through the power of music to affect positive social change".
 In 2012, the PFC Day consisted of over 330 events across 52 countries and helped raise over $150,000 for the Playing For Change Foundation, and in 2014, PFC Day saw over 400 events in 60 countries.
 It is held on the Saturday nearest the United Nations' International Day of Peace, which takes place each year on September 21.
 In 2015, Playing for Change Day was celebrated on September 19.
 The sixth-annual Playing for Change Day was on September 24, 2016.

 In 2019, the Playing For Change Foundation was awarded the Polar Music Prize.

+Impact award

+Since 2022, the Playing For Change Foundation annually presents their honorary Impact Award, honoring artists and music icons for their mission of creating positive change through music and arts education while being able to continue their worldwide impact.
+The first ever winners of the Impact Award were music icons Luis Fonsi and Paula Abdul.
+The recipients to date have been: